techidaily/site-facebook/source/_posts/access-your-audience-on-facebook-page.md

  Moreover, you won't get the option to check your Facebook followers if you don't have any.
 Consequently, you won't see your followers even if you've followed the above steps, as there are none to see.

  You may also not get this option if your Facebook account is new, as you likely don't have any followers yet.
-Or you might need to[switch to a different Facebook account](https://www.makeuseof.com/tag/quickly-switch-facebook-profiles/) .
+Or you might need to [switch to a different Facebook account](https://www.makeuseof.com/tag/quickly-switch-facebook-profiles/) .

  Another possible reason is your current account privacy setting might not allow people to follow you on Facebook—we'll explain how to change this below.